DrosteEffect/ColorVisionDeficiency/README.md

 ## What These Functions Can Do ##

-These functions support the main families of color vision deficiency:
+These functions support the main families of dichromatic color vision deficiency:

 - L-cone deficiency: protan / protanomaly / protanopia
 - M-cone deficiency: deutan / deuteranomaly / deuteranopia